This guide is intended to help Photography students find resources and boost their research skillz. Here are some other guides you might find useful!

 Are you looking to place a hold on a book from another Boston-area library?
 Are you only looking for books, and you want to limit your search to one Lesley library?
 You can still do that in our FLO catalog!

-As an alternative to searching with keywords, you could start with a fun photo magazine and browse around.
-If you struggle with word choice and keywords when searching, this more visual alternative to discovery could be just what you need!
-You can browse based on what draws your eye, but keep an eye out for the language that artists use to describe their work.
-The more blurbs you read, the better you'll get at searching with keywords!
+As an alternative to searching with keywords, you could start with a photo magazine and browse around.
+If you struggle with word choice and keywords when searching, this visual method of discovery/inspiration could be just what you need!

 OWL Purdue Citation Manual